librepup/geex/README.md

 ## Testing Guix Home
 If you copied all the files of this repository to their respective target directories, you can test the Guix Home environment this configuration sets up for you inside a container via `guix home container /etc/guix/home.scm`.
 This gives you a minimal environment with only the packages, configuration files, variables, and settings provided by the `home.scm` file.

+## Testing Guix System
+You can run a dry-build of the entire Guix System via `guix system build /etc/guix/config.scm`.
+This will build the entire system configuration, but not install it anywhere.
+You get a resulting `/gnu/store` path for your built system.
+This is useful to check whether the system configuration you wrote actually works/builds correctly, before running into issues when you're trying to install on real hardware/bare metal.